Pinocchio and the Emperor of the Night

 Director: Hal Sutherland

-Cast: James Earl Jones, Tom Bosley, Scott Grimes, Don Knotts, Rickie Lee Jones,
+Cast: James Earl Jones, Tom Bosley, Scott Grimes, Don Knotts, Rickie Lee Jones, Jonathan Harris, Linda Gary, Lana Beeson, Edward Asner, William Windom, Frank Welker, Kath Soucie,

 Based on the fairy tale “The Adventures of Pinocchio” by Carlo Collodi, “Pinocchio and the Emperor of the Night” follows the adventures of Pinocchio as he struggles to understand his life as a real boy and the consequences that follow when his choices lead him down the wrong path.
+While he began his life as a puppet, Pinocchio has now been a real boy, for a whole year.
+ON his first birthday, he is sent on an errand to deliver a valuable jewel box but loses this treasure to a sly raccoon named Scalawag.
+Ashamed at his foolish mistakes, Pinocchio runs away to the carnival, but the show's owner is the sinister Emperor of the Night who wants to transform Pinocchio back into a puppet to destroy the Blue Fairy.

 One of the most powerful themes in this film is freedom and nowhere is this theme illustrated more powerfully than in the choices – both good and bad - that Pinocchio makes throughout the film.

-Pinocchio’s greatest challenge comes when the Emperor forces him to make an excruciating choice: he can choose between relinquishing his freedom to the Emperor and becoming a puppet again; a choice that would ultimately end not only Pinocchio’s life but the life of the Blue Fairy as well, or sacrificing his father to the Emperor and so that he could remain free as a real boy.
+Pinocchio’s greatest challenge comes when the Emperor forces him to make an excruciating choice: he can choose between relinquishing his freedom to the Emperor and becoming a puppet again; a choice that would ultimately end not only Pinocchio’s life, but the life of the Blue Fairy as well, or sacrificing his father to the Emperor, so that he could remain free as a real boy.
 Rather than succumbing to the Emperor’s malevolent power, Pinocchio makes the ultimate sacrifice in the name of love; he chooses to save his father from the Emperor, even though doing so meant sacrificing his own life.

-© 2013 – 2016 Keriane Kellogg.
-All rights reserved.
+© 2025 Keriane Kellogg.
+All rights reserved

 Director: Hal Sutherland

-Cast: James Earl Jones, Tom Bosley, Scott Grimes, Don Knotts, Rickie Lee Jones,
+Cast: James Earl Jones, Tom Bosley, Scott Grimes, Don Knotts, Rickie Lee Jones, Jonathan Harris, Linda Gary, Lana Beeson, Edward Asner, William Windom, Frank Welker, Kath Soucie,

 Based on the fairy tale “The Adventures of Pinocchio” by Carlo Collodi, “Pinocchio and the Emperor of the Night” follows the adventures of Pinocchio as he struggles to understand his life as a real boy and the consequences that follow when his choices lead him down the wrong path.
+While he began his life as a puppet, Pinocchio has now been a real boy, for a whole year.
+ON his first birthday, he is sent on an errand to deliver a valuable jewel box but loses this treasure to a sly raccoon named Scalawag.
+Ashamed at his foolish mistakes, Pinocchio runs away to the carnival, but the show's owner is the sinister Emperor of the Night who wants to transform Pinocchio back into a puppet to destroy the Blue Fairy.

 One of the most powerful themes in this film is freedom and nowhere is this theme illustrated more powerfully than in the choices – both good and bad - that Pinocchio makes throughout the film.

-Pinocchio’s greatest challenge comes when the Emperor forces him to make an excruciating choice: he can choose between relinquishing his freedom to the Emperor and becoming a puppet again; a choice that would ultimately end not only Pinocchio’s life but the life of the Blue Fairy as well, or sacrificing his father to the Emperor and so that he could remain free as a real boy.
+Pinocchio’s greatest challenge comes when the Emperor forces him to make an excruciating choice: he can choose between relinquishing his freedom to the Emperor and becoming a puppet again; a choice that would ultimately end not only Pinocchio’s life, but the life of the Blue Fairy as well, or sacrificing his father to the Emperor, so that he could remain free as a real boy.
 Rather than succumbing to the Emperor’s malevolent power, Pinocchio makes the ultimate sacrifice in the name of love; he chooses to save his father from the Emperor, even though doing so meant sacrificing his own life.

-© 2013 – 2016 Keriane Kellogg.
-All rights reserved.
+© 2025 Keriane Kellogg.
+All rights reserved